-Increase the portion of our product line portfolio tied to high-growth, megatrend end markets such as EV.
+Increase the portion of our product line portfolio tied to high-growth, megatrend end markets such as EV and HEV.
 We believe the opportunity for organic growth through strategic alignment to projects tied to megatrends is an opportunity that exists across all our divisions.
-In the Material and Substrate division, processing of SiC substrates is directly tied to the production of power modules used in electric vehicles and in other green technology applications such as wind and solar power.
-Our Semiconductor division has multiple intersections with EV production, including the use of our diffusion furnaces and surface-mount technology reflow products to manufacture power semiconductors and our high-temp furnaces used in DBC applications used in power modules.
+In the Semiconductor Fabrication Solutions segment, processing of SiC substrates is directly tied to the production of power modules used in electric vehicles and in other green technology applications such as wind and solar power.
+Our Thermal Processing Solutions segment has multiple intersections with EV and HEV production, including the use of our diffusion furnaces and surface-mount technology reflow products to manufacture power semiconductors and our high-temp furnaces used in DBC applications used in HEV power modules.
 In order to increase the portion of our business tied to these high-growth megatrends, we are employing multiple tactics and strategies, including strategic selling and customer-centric product development.

-Customer-centric product development in R&D. In order to both increase the output of our development teams and mitigate the risk associated with the introduction of new products, we are emphasizing and prioritizing customer-centric product development in all of our divisions.
+Customer-centric product development in R&D. In order to both increase the output of our development teams and mitigate the risk associated with the introduction of new products, we are emphasizing and prioritizing customercentric product development in all of our divisions.
 For example, the development and roll out of the Aurora reflow system for BTU employed direct customer input in the manufacturing requirements, and the new systems were first deployed as beta units to customers in multiple regions for validation.
 In addition, development of equipment and aftermarket solutions at Entrepix has focused on eliminating customer pain points, often in areas overlooked by the industry.
-In 2023, we added a key customer-facing resource for Entrepix to enable this type of customer collaboration in the EMEA region with a Europe-based business development manager.
-In evaluating the potential R&D projects in our portfolio, opportunities where a strong customer partner or partners exist will be given priority over internally-driven programs.
+We have added key customer-facing resources for our Semiconductor Fabrications Solutions segment to enable this type of customer collaboration in all geographic regions.
+In evaluating potential R&D projects in our portfolio, opportunities where a strong customer partner or partners exist will be given priority over internally-driven programs.

 Enhance and invest in legacy business operations.
 Our legacy business is key to funding both organic and inorganic growth opportunities across our divisions.
-Throughout 2023, we have been re-enforcing Amtech's core values, purpose and methods across all divisions and locations, including an emphasis on continuous improvement and problem-solving.
+Throughout 2024, we have been re-enforcing Amtech's core values (Safety, Customer Focus and Continuous Improvement) across all divisions and locations.
 We have increased cross-divisional sharing of resources and expertise, such as best practices and global sourcing.
-This strategy has been developed by our CEO and CFO, in conjunction with our Vice President of Operations, Vice President of Sales and Customer Service, Segment Managers and Corporate Director of Strategic Marketing, to ensure these advancements are implemented uniformly across all Amtech operations.
-Additionally, we have made capacity investments at several of our locations and expect to make future investments upon the expiration of the two-year leaseback of our Massachusetts facility (see Note 7).
-We are also evaluating our management information systems and needs in order to allow for greater efficiencies and to ensure our infrastructure can support our future growth plans.
-During fiscal 2024, we intend to focus on further investments to strengthen and expand our manufacturing capacity, including evaluating back-up and alternative manufacturing sites as well as contract manufacturing, to meet anticipated growth demands from the SiC industry segment, and to both increase our efficiency and reduce single-point failure risks to our business.
+This strategy has been developed by our CEO, CFO and CHRO, in conjunction with our Vice President of Operations, Vice President of Sales and Customer Service, Segment Managers and Corporate Director of Strategic Marketing, to ensure these advancements are implemented uniformly across all Amtech operations.
+During 2024, we made investments to strengthen and expand our manufacturing capacity for CMP consumables to meet anticipated growth demands from the SiC industry segment and reduce single-point failure risks to our business.
+We also relocated our domestic BTU facility to a smaller facility that significantly reduced fixed costs and was better aligned with a fab-lite manufacturing model that was implemented with the support of contract manufacturing partners.